devklick/crudy-prisma/README.md

 It's purpose is purely for eduction and fun - I wanted to experiment with the technologies mentioned above.
 Because of that, it's an extremely simple application that is it's **intentionally completely over-engineered**.
 Because, why not?!

 ## The application
 The app is a simple to-do tracker, where users can register accounts to create and track to-do's.
+Check out the [screenshots](/docs/images/screenshots/) for an idea of what it looks like.

 ---